 Corrective maintenance is unscheduled work initiated by unplanned equipment failure and restores a system to required levels of performance.
 The only difference between home appliance corrective maintenance and industrial corrective maintenance is that the latter may delve more deeply into investigating root causes, analyzing costs, and reducing the likelihood of future equipment failure.

 This type of maintenance can be categorized in several different ways.
 However, most organizations divide the practice into five classifications.
 Here’s how the U.S. Army’s Engineering Design Handbook: Maintenance Engineering Techniques breaks down the types of corrective maintenance:

 - Fail Repair: Restoring a failed asset to its operational state.

 - Overhaul: Restoring an asset to its complete service state as outlined by maintenance serviceability standards.
 Here assets are only inspected and repaired as appropriate.

-- Salvage: Disposing nonrepairable materials and utilizing salvaged materials from irreparable assets.
+- Salvage: Disposing of nonrepairable materials and utilizing salvaged materials from irreparable assets.

 - Servicing: Fixing after corrective action is taken.
 For example, welding or refilling crankcases after engine repairs.

 - Rebuild: Restoring an asset as closely as possible to original standards in terms of performance, appearance, and life expectancy.
 Rebuilds involve disassembling the parts, examining them, repairing worn-out components, and replacing unserviceable ones in line with original specifications and manufacturing tolerances.
 Reassembled assets are then tested to ensure they match original production requirements.